Events Calendar

 May 17: قشنگترین رویای من / My Most Beautiful Dream, written by Ulrich Renz, and illustrated by Cornelia Haas, with translators Bahar Talai, Sefa Agnew, and Sadegh Bahrami, read in Dari by Khatera Nazari, and English by Tiffany Thornton from UWM Libraries.
 View the recording here.

-October 18: Війна, що змінила Рондо/How War Changed Rondo, written and illustrated by Romana Romanyshyn and Andriy Lesiv, read in Ukrainian and English
+November 15: що змінила Рондо/How War Changed Rondo, written by Romana Romanyshyn and Andriy Lesiv, read in Ukranian and English by Karina Tweedell from our partner organization Wisconsin Ukrainians.
+View the recording here.

 Access prior HOME Story Time videos and activities here.